Andrey Rublev: 2024: Madrid Open title, 300th win

+He was also the seventh man after Dominic Thiem (1993), Stefanos Tsitsipas (1998), Alexander Zverev (1997), Grigor Dimitrov (1991), Daniil Medvedev (1996) and Hubert Hurkacz (1997), all born after 1990, to complete the nine Masters 1000 career set.
+He subsequently reached the semifinals for the first time in Canada, having played two matches on the same day, with an upset over top seed and defending champion Jannik Sinner, recording his second win over a world No. 1.
+He reached his sixth Masters 1000 final defeating Matteo Arnaldi in straight sets, but was upset by Alexei Popyrin.
+At the end of the season, Rublev was ranked number 8 in the world.

+2025: Doha title

+At the 2025 Australian Open Rublev lost in straight sets to 18-year-old Brazilian João Fonseca at his Grand Slam tournament debut.

+He won his first title of the season in Doha defeating Alexander Bublik, Nuno Borges, Alex de Minaur with which he earned his first top 10 win of the season, Felix Auger Aliassime & Jack Draper in the final.
+With his title win, he finally won a tournament twice after winning 16 different titles.

+Ahead of the clay season, Marat Safin joined as the new head coach of Rublev's team.

+At the 2025 French Open he lost in straight sets to the top seed, Jannik Sinner of Italy in the fourth round.

 Playing style

-Rublev is an offensive baseliner with a big forehand – his favorite shot, and has a dangerous and consistent two-handed backhand.
+Rublev is an offensive baseliner with a big forehand – his favorite shot, and has a dangerous and an inconsistent two-handed backhand.
 His running forehand is particularly lethal because of his consistency and comfort with the shot, making many passing shots with it.
 Despite his power, Rublev is often hyper-aggressive and can enter situations where he makes consecutive unforced errors, causing technical and mental difficulty to follow.
 However, he can also demonstrate periods when his forehand is elusive.
 He states that he does not prefer a particular tennis surface.

 Rublev has a powerful first serve that often reaches 200+ km/h (125+ mph).
 His second serve, however, is underwhelming because of his high number of double faults during matches, as well as being much slower than his first serve.
 In 2020, Yevgeny Kafelnikov said the following about Rublev's game: "I think his whole game, it just has some elements of playing junior tennis, hitting the ball harder and harder.
 If he improves in those two departments, his footwork and second serve, his whole game is going to change."